Azure Firewall Test

 2. The diagnostic settings that pre-exist for the chosen firewall will then appear.
 If any of the existing diagnostic settings have already been configured with Log Analytics Workspaces, then the Log Analytics workspace column of that list will display these workspace names.
 You can configure the LOG ANALYTICS WORKSPACE NAME parameter of this test with any of these workspace names.
 If required, you can even configure this parameter with two/more workspaces displayed here, as a comma-separated list

-1. However, If the Log Analytics workspace column is blank for all the existing diagnostic settings, it is a clear indication that the Firewall logs are yet to be configured to be sent to any Log Analytics Workspace.
+1. However, If the Log Analytics Workspaces column is blank for all the existing diagnostic settings, it is a clear indication that the Firewall logs are yet to be configured to be sent to any Log Analytics Workspaces.
 In this case therefore, you should create a new diagnostic setting for the target Azure Firewall, where a Log Analytics Workspace is configured as the destination for the firewall logs.
 To achieve this, follow the procedure detailed in Configuring the Firewall Logs to be Sent to a Log Analytics Workspace.

 Show Category DD